 Talent applying povidone-iodine solution to the closed wound.

 Talent transferring the mouse in a paper-lined recovery cage on a warming pad.
 TXT: Monitor the mouse at least twice daily for the next 2 days

+2.17.4 [extra shot] Mouse recovering before being transferred back to home cage.

 LITT Surgery